-If the notes priced today, the estimated value of the notes would be approximately \$991.90 per \$1,000 principal amount note.
-The estimated value of the notes, when the terms of the notes are set, will be provided in the pricing supplement and will not be less than \$970.00 per \$1,000 principal amount note.
+The estimated value of the notes, when the terms of the notes were set, was \$981.50 per \$1,000 principal amount note.
 See "The Estimated Value of the Notes" in this pricing supplement for additional information.

 The notes are not bank deposits, are not insured by the Federal Deposit Insurance Corporation or any other governmental agency and are not obligations of, or guaranteed by, a bank.